In this article, you’ll learn about:

 Vitamin D

 Believe it or not, vitamin D is not a vitamin but a pre-hormone.
-This pre-hormone uses chemical messengers to help the body make all the other hormones it needs, which impacts sleep.
+This pre-hormone uses chemical messengers to help the body make all the other hormones it needs, including those that impact sleep.
 This nutrient helps our body absorb and retain calcium and phosphorus, both vital for building bone.
 Like omega-3s, vitamin D is a fat-soluble nutrient, but our bodies can produce it, so it’s non-essential but still important to get enough.

-While the sun is the best source of vitamin D (23), it is also found in a few foods, like cod liver oil and certain mushrooms.
-Mushrooms grown in sunlight contain about 450 IU per 100-gram serving (24).
+While the sun is the best source of vitamin D (24), it is also found in a few foods, like cod liver and certain mushrooms.
+Mushrooms grown in sunlight contain about 450 IU per 100-gram serving (25).
 The best mushrooms for vitamin D are portobello, maitake, morel, button, and shiitake.
-When the sun is unavailable, topical vitamin D can be beneficial (25,26).
+When the sun is unavailable, topical vitamin D can be beneficial (26,27).

 Zinc

 Since zinc is widely available in whole foods, most people don’t need a supplement.
 I take zinc because I have an autoimmune disease.
-Earthley’s Oyster-Min Capsules are an excellent zinc supplement for those who aren’t plant-based.
-For those who are plant-based, I have used MaryRuth’s Liquid Ionic Zinc in the past but switched to Garden of Life’s Raw Zinc Capsules as it was the most cost-effective.
+I have used MaryRuth’s Liquid Ionic Zinc in the past but switched to Garden of Life’s Raw Zinc Capsules as it was the most cost-effective.